-It’s vital to remind all Canadian travelers of the importance of not canceling your Marriott Bonvoy Card if you have it (or getting one if you don’t).
+It’s vital to remind all Canadian travelers of the importance of not canceling one specific card if you have it (or getting one if you don’t).
 One of its best benefits, apart from the huge welcome bonus, is the free night certificate you get each year.
-I decided to use my certificate at the Fiji Marriott Resort Momi Bay to try and get one of those iconic overwater bungalows worth $1,147 per night for free… and I am glad I did!
+I decided to use my certificate in Fiji to try and get one of those iconic overwater bungalows worth $1147 per night for free… and I am glad I did!

 If you got the Marriott Bonvoy American Express Card, you might be wondering why we keep saying you should never cancel it.

-It’s true that for many cards (most cards even), we recommend not keeping it after the first year, since the key to earning over $1,000 in free travel each year (as we do) is to understand that welcome bonuses are what matters.
+It’s true that for many cards (most cards even), we recommend not keeping it after the 1st year, since the key to earning over $1000 in free travel each year (as we do easily) is to understand that welcome bonuses are the key.
 That’s the most important thing about travel rewards.

-It really doesn’t make sense to cancel the card, even if you’re not sure you can travel soon!
+It really doesn’t make sense to cancel the card, none at all!
+For any traveler.

-(We’ll share a lot new Marriott content to help you earn more points, subscribe for free.)
+(We’ll soon share a lot of new Marriott content to help you earn more points, sign up for free!)

 I’ll briefly explain the certificate and give you a real-life example of my use of the certificate for a superb overwater bungalow in Fiji.